-- The risk-free interest rates are derived from the U.S. Treasury yield curve.
+- Underlying asset value of the issuer is estimated based on information available, including any information regarding the most recent rounds of borrower funding.
+Significant increases (decreases) in this unobservable input would result in a significantly higher (lower) fair value measurements. - Volatility, or the amount of uncertainty or risk about the size of the changes in the warrant price, is based on indices of publicly traded companies similar in nature to the underlying company issuing the warrant.
+A total of seven such indices were used.
+Significant increases (decreases) in this unobservable input would result in a significantly higher (lower) fair value investment. - The risk-free interest rates are derived from the U.S. Treasury yield curve.
 The risk-free interest rates are calculated based on a weighted average of the risk-free interest rates that correspond closest to the expected remaining life of the warrant. - Other adjustments, including a marketability discount on private company warrants, are estimated based on management's judgment about the general industry environment.
-Significant increases (decreases) in this unobservable input would result in a significantly lower (higher) fair value measurement. - Historical portfolio experience on cancellations and exercises of the Company's warrants are utilized as the basis for determining the estimated time to exit of the warrants in each financial reporting period.
+Significant increases (decreases) in this unobservable input would result in significantly lower (higher) fair value measurement. - Historical portfolio experience on cancellations and exercises of the Company's warrants are utilized as the basis for determining the estimated time to exit of the warrants in each financial reporting period.
 Warrants may be exercised in the event of acquisitions, mergers or IPOs, and cancelled due to events such as bankruptcies, restructuring activities or additional financings.
 These events cause the expected remaining life assumption to be shorter than the contractual term of the warrants.
 Significant increases (decreases) in this unobservable input would result in significantly higher (lower) fair value measurement.